rust-cli/team/src/in-depth/human-communication.md

 (Some applications that lean towards a more quiet output style might only show warnings and errors by default.)

-Additionally. it's always a good idea to use similar prefixes and sentence structure across log messages, making it easy to `grep` or filter for them.
+Additionally, it's always a good idea to use similar prefixes and sentence structure across log messages, making it easy to `grep` or filter for them.
 A message should provide enough context by itself